WE CAUGHT UP WITH

 Favourite place you have visited?

-Oooo that’s hard!
-It’s a toss-up between Manilla in the Philippines and Cuba… I’d have to say Cuba.
-I went a few years ago and we travelled around the island a lot.
+Oh, that’s difficult!
+It’s between Manilla in the Philippines and Cuba… I’d have to say Cuba.
+I visited a few years ago and we travelled around the island a lot.
 It was beautiful and the people were so welcoming.
 The food was spectacular too.

 Any interesting hobbies or stories?